Loch Eriboll: Naval use

 A leased area of the shore and loch is classified as a Minor training area by the Defence Training Estate, generally being used for amphibious and specialist training for three fortnights per year.

-In 2011 the loch was used as part of Exercise Joint Warrior, the largest war games staged in the UK, involving the navy's new flagship, the assault ship HMS Bulwark.
+In 2011 the loch was used as part of Exercise Joint Warrior, the largest war games staged in the UK, involving the navy's erstwhile flagship, the assault ship HMS Bulwark. which has now been sold to the Brazilian navy.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Eriboll Rispond and Smoo in the years before the First World War.
+Catches typically consisted of herrings haddocks and lobsters.